dojo/widgets/src/combobox/README.md

 w(ComboBox, {
 	results: ['foo', 'bar', 'baz'],
 	value: this.state.currentValue,
-	invalid: this.state.invalid,
+	valid: this.state.valid,
-	onChange: (value: string) => this.setState({
+	onValue: (value: string) => this.setState({
 		currentValue: value,
-		// For this example, any value over 3 characters is deemed invalid
+		// For this example, any value over 3 characters is deemed valid
-		invalid: value.length > 3
+		valid: value.length > 3
 	})
 });
 ```